advance100/doc_webpack/code-splitting.md

 For big web apps it's not efficient to put all code into a single file.
-Especially if some blocks of code are only required under some circumstances. webpack has a feature to split your codebase into so called chunks which are loaded on demand.
+Especially if some blocks of code are only required under some circumstances. webpack has a feature to split your codebase into "chunks" which are loaded on demand.
+Some other bundlers call them "layers", "rollups", or "fragments".
 This feature is called "code splitting".
-Some other bundlers call them layers, rollups, or fragments.

 It's an opt-in feature.
 You can define split points in your code base. webpack cares for the dependencies, output files and runtime stuff.